FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 Does the CoC apply to agreements and licenses of atrium/popup/pushcart rental?

-The CoC will apply if it is for leasing of Qualifying Retail Premises.
+The CoC will apply if it is for leasing of Qualifying Leases for Retail Premises.
 This can include atrium, pop-up and pushcart rentals, provided the lease tenure is at least one year.

 Is the CoC compulsory for all lease agreements?

-The CoC is applicable to all Qualifying Retail Premises entering into new or renewal lease agreements.
-All tenants and landlords involved in leasing of Qualifying Retail Premises are encouraged to abide by the CoC.
-The Fair Tenancy Pro Tem Committee had recommended to the Government to make compliance with the CoC mandatory for all leases of Qualifying Retail Premises.
+The CoC is applicable to all Qualifying Lease of Retail Premises entering into new or renewal lease agreements.
+All tenants and landlords involved in leasing of Qualifying Retail Premises are to abide by the CoC from 1 February 2024.

 What are mutually-agreed deviations?